evilchili/dnd/deadsands/content/stores/angry-andoks-apothecary.md

 title: Angry Andok's Apothecary
 author: evilchili
 show_dm_content: False
+location: Tano's Edge
-tags: post
+tags: store
 date: 2023-05-13 13:18:26.226450
 description: Was that a short joke?!
 I'll gut you!
 See if I don't!<br>--Andok
 status: published
 ---

-Andok's is a cantankerous dwarf who specializes in nonmagical salves, potions, and reagants.
+Andok's is a cantankerous dwarf who specializes in nonmagical salves, potions, and reagents.
 He makes a killing supplying hoppers who wisely avoid magical healing when in the desert, but is notorious for his quick, violent temper and contempt for, well, pretty much everything and everyone.
 He remains stubbornly unaligned, but his wares are so useful the Liberty Sisters don't dare chase him out of town.

 "Andok's Elixirs" are reliable, if vile, substitutes for potions of healing, if you can afford them.

 Location: **Tano's Edge**